The Lower Germanic Limes

 The Dutch ground water levels have always been relatively high and the soil is quite wet.
 Therefore the Roman remains in our country have been better preserved than in any other European country.
 Naturally, many special objects have been found, such as bones and seeds, and vulnerable objects made of wood, metal or leather.
 These include tools, weapons and jewellery.
 Such objects provide unique insights into the daily life along the border.

 The Roman collection of the Stadsmuseum Woerden contains some of these brilliant objects.
 Get up close with our top pieces, including a parade helmet, an asparagus knife, a bronze oil lamp and a brooch shaped like a frog.
+This collection got a place of honour in the permanent exhibition in the attic: Story of Woerden - the expo.

 In Car Park Castellum, you will even find the unique 'drive-in museum' on the -1 floor, including part of the Roman ship 'the Woerden 7' found here.

-Want to know more about t'he Roman limes?
+Want to know more about the Roman limes?

 Have a look at this website or watch this short video about the limes in the Netherlands (subtitles in English).